 Over the years the festival has evolved to offer the opportunity to park the car and walk through display areas to view the lights up close.
 Guests can also visit Santa’s Village, explore Winter Wonderland, hop on the festival train, peruse one-of-a-kind gift shops, sip hot chocolate, take a spin on a Victorian carousel, and see a giant holiday sand sculpture.

-You can check out more of what Charleston, SC has to offer along with the rest of the Southeast Region on our Complete Southeast Cruise and East Coast Inland Passage Cruise for further adventure opportunities on your next river cruise.
+You can check out more of what Charleston, SC has to offer along with the rest of the Southeast Region on our East Coast Inland Passage Cruise, Holidays in the Southeast Cruise, Southeast Sea Islands Cruise, for further adventure opportunities on your next river cruise.